The Importance of an Event Contingency Plan

 Scott Givens, President of Five Currents, begins production for each event by completing a full risk assessment with his team.
 Together they look at possible problems and develop the necessary solutions.
 Here are a few risks and potential solutions to consider when putting together your contingency plan for your next event:

 Speaker Cancellation or No Show

 Unfortunately, not all speakers are able to give 24+ hours notice when they have to cancel.
-Delayed planes, sick family members, and last minute business meetings happen.
+Delayed planes, sick family members, and last-minute business meetings happen.
 In this situation, it might be necessary to rethink the format of your event.
 Instead of your planned speaker, can you host a small panel with a few of your attendees as participants?
-Is there a member of your team that can lead the discussion or speak to a business problem your product solves?
+Is there a member of your team that can lead the discussion or speaks to a business problem your product solves?
 The goal is to provide your attendees with relevant content they can put into action.
-By having an agreed upon backup speaker plan, you can immediately implement your solution and continue to provide your guests with an outstanding customer experience.
+By having an agreed-upon backup speaker plan, you can immediately implement your solution and continue to provide your guests with outstanding customer experience.